BarclayII/AIMv6/lab4-physical-memory-allocation/tutorial4.markdown

 #### Multiple matching entries?

-As TLB is managed by software on MIPS, unlike most architectures, a buggy software may write two entries with the same VPN to TLB.
-This may shutdown the TLB altogether, or even cause severe damage to TLB on early MIPS processors.
+As TLB is managed by software on MIPS, unlike most architectures, a buggy software may write two entries with the same virtual page number (VPN) to TLB.
+This may shutdown
+the TLB altogether, or even cause severe damage to TLB on early MIPS processors.
 Although hardware damage won't happen any more on modern processors, multiple matching entries may still cause undefined behavior,